Webinar: Adverse Possession

 In 2019 and 2020 there were a number of unusual and fascinating court cases in Sydney and elsewhere which highlighted and shone light on, this sometimes controversial, but essential component of our system of property law.

-Tony described the principle of Adverse Possession and some classic historic scenarios, including an early case in Victoria, then examine some recent court cases in NSW and Western Australia, in particular, with references to the situation in SA and Qld.
-He compared and contrasted these with two land fraud cases in Sydney in 1999 and Canberra in 2016.
+Tony describes the principle of Adverse Possession and some classic historic scenarios, including an early case in Victoria, then examine some recent court cases in NSW and Western Australia, in particular, with references to the situation in SA and Qld.
+He compares and contrast these with two land fraud cases in Sydney in 1999 and Canberra in 2016.

 Note: if you can't see the registration form below, ensure you don't have third party cookies blocked (Chrome instructions, Edge instructions) on your browser or try an alternative browser.